-How old are the young people involved in the incident and is there any age difference between those involved?
-This, however should not be overlooked if other issues arise (see following).
+How old are the children involved in the incident and is there any age difference between those involved?
+(In relation to sexual exploration, children under the age of 5, in particular 1-4 year olds who are learning toileting skills may show a particular interest in exploration at around this stage.
+This, however should not be overlooked if other issues arise (see following)).
 Any imbalance of power and control must be considered.

-Are There Any Additional Vulnerabilities?
+Are There Any Additional Vulnerabilities (inclusive of any minoritised children?)

 Children with Special Educational Needs and Disabilities (SEND) are three times more likely to be abused than their peers.
-Therefore care must be taken to ascertain any changes in mood or behaviour without attributing that to the child's condition.
+Therefore, care must be taken to ascertain any changes in mood or behaviour without attributing that to the child's condition.
 Every effort must be made to overcome barriers to communication and ensure the voice of the child is heard.
+This includes any child that may be minoritised due to their life circumstances.